Ben Collins (racing driver): Collins Autosport

-Top Gear
+The Stig (Top Gear)

 Collins has appeared on the BBC television programme Top Gear as himself, with his company providing drivers and driving services since December 2003.
 In Series 2 Episode 10, Collins appeared as one member of BBC Top Gear-team in the 24-hour Citroën 2CV racing event.
 The team finished thirteenth, out of thirty four cars, 24 laps behind the leaders, with Collins setting the fastest lap.

 In 2004, Collins made an appearance during the fourth series of Top Gear, alongside parachutist Tim Carter.
 The stunt involved Carter and an aerial cameraman jumping out of a Cessna light aircraft then landing in the open-topped Mercedes car being driven at a speed by Collins.
 The open-top car was introduced as belonging to Collins and had earlier been used, driven by The Stig, during a wig test in Series 3 Episode 5.